 A new three-part mini series about Anne Boleyn is coming to Channel 5 soon, with Jodie Turner-Smith starring as the titular character.
 It’s thought that the series will depict the royal’s final months in a feminist light as she navigates Tudor England, her horrific husband Henry VIII and securing a future for her daughter (who becomes Queen Elizabeth I).
 Described as a thriller, this sounds exactly like the kind of new-wave period drama we were looking for.

-Watch Anne Boleyn on Channel 5 soon.
+Watch Anne Boleyn on Channel 5 later this month.

 Starring Elle Fanning and Nicholas Hoult, this riotous comedy drama is very loosely based on the rise of Catherine the Great, Empress of Russia (seriously, even the opening title sequence bears the disclaimer ‘only an occasionally true story’).
 However, don’t let that put you off this stylish period drama with a modern soundtrack (just like Bridgerton), anachronistic language and jokes at her oafish husband Emperor Peter III’s expense aplenty.

 Bridgerton has been described as a 19th Century Gossip Girl plenty of times, and it’s obvious why.
 While one focusses on the high society goings-on of Regency-era London and the other the 21st Century Upper East Side elite of New York, both shows feature an anonymous gossiping narrator whose sole purpose is to spill the secrets and scandalous truths of the upper class.

 A reimagining of the life of American poet Emily Dickinson (Hailee Steinfeld), if it was those small moments of modern juxtaposition that you enjoyed most about Bridgerton, you’ll enjoy this.
 Also set in the 1800’s, contemporary dialogue, music and dancing (yep, there’s twerking in there) balance out the period costumes, sets and storyline.